apache/carbondata/docs/csdk-guide.md

 ```
 /**
- * sets the list of columns that needs to be in sorted order
+ * Sets the list of columns that needs to be in sorted order
  *
  * @param argc argc argument counter, the number of projection column
  * @param argv argv is a string array of columns that needs to be sorted.